‘Third of bus services could be cut within weeks’ without emergency funding

 Almost a third of bus services could be cut within weeks without urgent government funding, a group representing UK bus and coach operators has warned.

-There are fears some services will be lost forever as bus companies struggle with fewer passengers amid the pandemic.
+There are fears some services will be lost forever as bus companies struggle with fewer passengers because of the pandemic.

-The Department for Transport’s Bus Recovery Grant provided more than £1.7 billion to help keep commercial bus operators afloat amid the Covid crisis.
+The government has been urged to extend emergency support.
+The Department for Transport’s Bus Recovery Grant provided more than £1.7bn to help keep commercial bus operators afloat during the Covid crisis.

 But this is set to expire at the end of the financial year on 5 April and there have been no guarantees the funding will continue.